diliscia/Codingame/Horse-Racing Duals/README.md

 # Strategy

-The auto-generated code helps you by parsing the standard input according to the problem statement.
+The auto-generated code helps you parse the standard input according to the problem statement.

 ![](horse-racing_duals_co.png)